Ysgol Gymraeg Bro Morgannwg

-Ysgol Gymraeg Bro Morgannwg (previously Ysgol Gyfun Bro Morgannwg) is a Welsh medium comprehensive school in the town of Barry in the Vale of Glamorgan, on the coast of south Wales.
-It is located adjacent to Barry Hospital.
+Ysgol Gymraeg Bro Morgannwg (previously Ysgol Gyfun Bro Morgannwg) is a Welsh-medium comprehensive school in the town of Barry in the Vale of Glamorgan, on the coast of south Wales.
+It is located adjacent to Barry Hospital and Whitmore High School, Barry.
+It is currently the only Welsh-medium comprehensive school in the county.

+Pupils come from a wide area, which includes Barry, Wenvoe, Rhoose, Penarth, Sully, Dinas Powys, Cowbridge, Llantwit Major and St Athan.

 The school was established in September 2000, in what was formerly the Lower School of Barry Comprehensive School.
 By 2002, there were 24 teachers and 369 pupils in year 7 to 9 at the school.
 A quarter of the pupils came from homes where one parent could speak Welsh, and 6% came from homes where both parents could speak Welsh.
 The school won over 7 awards at the Urdd National Eisteddfod in 2017, and is typically successful for its all-round talents in all fields.